BastilleBSD/bastille/README.md

 bastille destroy
 ----------------
-Jails can be destroyed and thrown away just as easily as they were created.
-Note: jails must be stopped before destroyed.
+Containers can be destroyed and thrown away just as easily as they were created.
+Note: containers must be stopped before destroyed.

 ```shell
 ishmael ~ # bastille stop folsom